top of page

 Short Bird Watching Guide

-centre to Abergwesyn follow the River Irfon and you may see these birds on the water.
+From Llanwrtyd Wells town centre to Abergwesyn follow the River Irfon and you may see these birds on the water.
 Spring is best for Goosanders, and the other birds in the winter.

 All Photographs by Paul Hazell except the Raven and Peregrine by Peter Blanchard.